Kangaroo Name How Did the Kangaroo Get Its Name?

 Kangaroo name

-The name kangaroo is derived from "gaNurru" the name used by the Guugu Yimidhirr aboriginal people to describe the eastern grey kangaroo.
+The name "kangaroo' comes from "gaNurru" the name used by the Guugu Yimidhirr aboriginal people to describe the eastern grey kangaroo.
 In their language, it meant "large black hopping animal".

 Captain James Cook was the first European to describe the kangaroo and translate the aboriginal word into an English name.
 In his journal dated 4 August 1770, Cook wrote: